Finding A Job After Rehab

 - Worrying about discrimination from potential employers

-But according to a 2012 survey, more than 23 million adults – 10 percent of the U.S. population – consider themselves to be in recovery from drug or alcohol abuse.
+But according to a 2012 survey, more than 23 million adults – 10% of the US population – consider themselves to be in recovery from drug or alcohol abuse.
 Plenty of individuals have gone on to lead successful lives and work in careers they enjoy after rehab.
 In addition, many companies today are open to hiring candidates with previous drug or alcohol issues.

 You don’t have to let your recovery get in the way of your professional goals and aspirations.
 As long as you stay on top of your sobriety and take good care of yourself, the job or career you want will be well within reach.

-Before you start scouring job boards on the Internet or highlighting newspaper classifieds, it’s important to start with the foundation of every job search – your resume.
-Make sure it’s updated with your most recent job experience, as well as the highest level of education you’ve completed.
-If you don’t have a resume or unsure of where to start, enlist a family member or friend to help.
+Before you start scouring job boards on the Internet or highlighting newspaper classifieds, it’s important to start with the foundation of every job search: your resume.
+Make sure it’s updated with your most recent job experience as well as the highest level of education you’ve completed.
+If you don’t have a resume or are unsure of where to start, enlist a family member or friend to help.
 Many communities also have workforce coalitions that can help with resume writing.

 Once your resume is squared away, you can develop a plan for the types of jobs you’d like to apply for.
 This is a great time to assess your past job history and ask yourself questions, like:

 - What did I like about my last job?
 Were there things I didn’t like?

 - If I had the chance to take my previous job back, would I?

 - What skills do I have that can provide value to a career field I’m interested in?

 - What do I see myself doing in the next 5 to 10 years?

 While applying to every job listing may be tempting, it’s best to focus on jobs that fit your skill set and needs during recovery.
 Picking just “any job” may lead to unwanted stress that could trigger a relapse.
 When you’re skimming through job listings, keep an eye out for the following criteria: